Lexington Hotel (New York City): Site

-The Lexington Hotel is at 509 Lexington Avenue, at the southeast corner with 48th Street, in the Midtown Manhattan neighborhood of New York City.
+The Lexington Hotel is at 511 Lexington Avenue, at the southeast corner with 48th Street, in the Midtown Manhattan neighborhood of New York City.
 It sits on the western portion of a city block bounded by Lexington Avenue to the west, 48th Street to the north, Third Avenue to the east, and 47th Street to the south.
 The hotel occupies a rectangular land lot with an area of 17,522 ft2.
 The site has a frontage of 100 ft on Lexington Avenue and 175 ft on 48th Street.

 The building is across from 245 Park Avenue to the southwest, 277 Park Avenue to the west, the InterContinental New York Barclay Hotel and 299 Park Avenue to the northwest, and the New York Marriott East Side to the north.
 The Lexington was part of "Hotel Row", a collection of hotels developed along Lexington Avenue in the early 20th century.
 Prior to the development of the Hotel Lexington, the site had been occupied by a brick "elevator building".
 The surrounding section of Lexington Avenue from 42nd to 52nd Street did not experience significant development until the late 19th century, when row houses and tenements, made of brick and brownstone, were developed in the area.

 Architecture

-The original architect was Schultze & Weaver, whose first major commission had been the Millennium Biltmore in Los Angeles.
+The original architect was Schultze & Weaver.
 The hotel was designed in the Romanesque Revival style, with a facade of brick, limestone, and architectural terracotta.
 The hotel building contains setbacks to comply with the 1916 Zoning Resolution.
 It is variously cited as being 25, 27, or 30 stories high.
 This discrepancy is based on whether the towers atop the building, which have pyramidal roofs, are counted.